 I can't wear things on my nails because of my job.

 If you get this challenge, I encourage you to clarify what your guest means by this.
-This is because there are
+This is because there arefour very different prongs to the argument:

-• Some jobs, such as food preparation, do not allow any kind of nail decoration.
+- Some jobs, such as food preparation, do not allow any kind of nail decoration.
 This is what we all assume the guest means when she says, "I'm not allowed to wear these at my job."
 If you run into this, you should mention that our nail wraps can be used on toes.
 Even people who can't wear nail polish on their fingernails like to get pedicures.
 Megs LeGray also suggested that this is an excellent time to bring up our nail lacquers.
 The lacquers offer a lower cost-per-manicure and gives your client the option to paint her nails with the same non-toxic alternatives on a night out and take it off before work.

-• Some jobs don't allow eye-catching patterns on the nails.
+- Some jobs don't allow eye-catching patterns on the nails.
 However, they do tend to allow solid colours, basic ombres, and french tips.
 For these situations, you might indicate the Sparkling Solids and French Tip sections of the catalogue.
 My line is, "We carry everything from clear to crazy."

-• Some jobs don't allow nail wraps.
+- Some jobs don't allow nail wraps.
 This is a new one I heard the other day.
 Health-care fields are starting to crack down on nail wraps because of a concern that they may trap pathogens under them.
 You can't argue with this one, but you can suggest our non-toxic lacquer and, again, with the wraps on toes.

-• There are people that think they can't wear wraps because of their jobs.
+- There are people that think they can't wear wraps because of their jobs.
 Their jobs don't actually have rules that say they can't wear nail polish or nail wraps, they just think that an aspect of their job will make the wraps not work.
 I've heard everything from acetone to hand sanitizer.
 For this instance...

 I can't wear nail polish because of my hobby.

 I swear that every time I have a party there is one person that can't wear nail polish because of something she does in her spare time.
 I've heard everything from gardening to rock climbing and every person has tried and loved the product.
 I've started to nip this in the bud a little by talking about clients I have had that can use our nail wraps.
 I talk about my vet tech friend who does surgery in her Jamberrys (we learned that clear-based wraps weren't her friend) or a friend who works in labs.
 However, that doesn't always work.
 Sometimes they are adamant that their hobby is somehow different from the extremes that I discuss.
-In those cases, I point out that
+In those cases, I point out thata.
+They have samples on their nails right now.
+I suggest they go do what it is that they go do what it is they're telling me about and report back to me about how their samples played out.
+If they don't do that within the next 2 weeks:

 b.
 We have a 30-day money-back guarantee.
 If their hobby is in fact to hard on their nail wraps, I will refund their money, no questions asked.
 If they aren't planning to do said hobby in the next 30 days, they're probably just giving you a reason to not buy.